cidadedemocratica/pushingtogether/README.md

 # pushingtogether
-Pushing together project developed during ParticipaLAB Collective Inteligence for Democracy
+Pushing together project developed during ParticipaLAB Collective Inteligence for Democracy, this project is based on pol.is

-## Run the app
-node app.js